EduJura/trf-script-application-components/README.md

-# Terraform Script Application Components
+# React Script Application Components

-Terraform Script Application Components is a components catalog, which implements the Terraform Design System components in an HCL portal instance.
+React Script Application Components is a components catalog, which implements the a React Design System components in an HCL portal instance.

 ## Getting Start